 Remember: Read your manual and know your meter!
 “Don’t wait for the sensors, Dummy.”

 If you are interested in gas meters, then I assume you may be interested in our catalog of online courses dealing with gas meters.
-Some of our courses, such as Confined Space Awareness; Competent Person for Excavation, Trenching, and Shoring; and the HAZWOPER series of courses give comprehensive information on testing atmospheres for hazardous gases.
+Some of our courses, such as Confined Space Training; Competent Person for Excavation, Trenching, and Shoring; and the HAZWOPER series of courses give comprehensive information on testing atmospheres for hazardous gases.